Seasonal City Operations

 - Shift Into Winter - Driving in Winter Conditions

-- Preventing Frozen Water Service Lines
+- Preventing Frozen Water and Sewer Service Lines

 During the “freshet” or spring run-off, the water entering the City of Kimberley’s distribution system may be cloudy or turbid.
 Turbidity is a measurement of water clarity and can be an indicator of a potential health risk.
 The City posts the daily average turbidity reading every weekday under Water Quality/Turbidity Index.

 Water levels in Mark Creek can change rapidly, and are especially high during spring run-off.
 Flows are extremely fast when water levels are high and present an extreme danger to anyone falling in the creek.
 Stay clear of the creek during periods of high flow.

 For more information on Water Services, click HERE

 City of Kimberley has the Water Shortage Response Bylaw #2527, that went into effect November 2015.

 Debris flows are fast-moving mixtures of water, sediment, boulders and logs that flow down steep mountain creeks.
 In recent years, debris flows have caused fatalities, near misses and significant property damage in the Kootenays.